artefactual/atom-docs/admin-manual/maintenance/cli-tools.rst

 This log can be used, in event of an incomplete import, to either establish where the import stopped or to manually remove the imported digital objects.
-Undo logs contain two columns: the object ID of the :term:`information object` to which objects have beem imported, and the DIP directory from which the objects were imported.
+Undo logs contain two columns: the object ID of the :term:`information object` to which objects have been imported, and the DIP directory from which the objects were imported.
 For more information object IDs, see :ref:`common-atom-queries` - particularly, :ref:`cli-object-id`.